-When you have lost a loved one, even simple questions in casual small talk can quickly become awkward in conversations.
+When you’ve lost a loved one, simple questions during casual small talk can quickly become awkward conversations.

 “Do you have any brothers or sisters?”

-It would feel disrespectful to not acknowledge that I had a brother, so even though it appears to many that I grew up like an only child for the majority of my life.
+It feels disrespectful to not acknowledge that I had a brother, even though it appears that I grew up like an only child for the majority of my life.

 He wasn’t supposed to live 3 days and he lived years beyond what was thought possible.

 My brother had to wear diapers and sometimes he would bite his fingers or accidentally yank out his feeding tube because he didn’t have control over his reflexes.